Copa America Betting Offers 2021

 Copa America is essentially the South American version of the Euros, except unlike the Euros it hasn’t become as sprawling.
 This means less matches overall but much higher quality games in general.
 The tournament has had a chequered history since its beginnings as the South American Championship in 1916, but has since begun to achieve the notoriety it deserves since it was re-launched as Copa America in 1975.

-The 2021 event (rescheduled from 2020 due to coronavirus) will be co-hosted by Argentina and Columbia and is the 47th edition of the championship that has hardly had a consistent timing in its history, the last three tournaments coming in 2015, 2016 and 2019.
+The 2021 event (rescheduled from 2020 due to coronavirus) will be hosted by Brazil after the event was stripped at the last minute from co-hosts Argentina and Columbia.
+It is the 47th edition of the championship that has hardly had a consistent timing in its history, the last three tournaments coming in 2015, 2016 and 2019.
 The next tournament will be in Ecador in 2024 and from that point on we are promised the Copa America will only be held in even years, perhaps lining up with the Euros.

 The timing of Copa America coinciding when Euro 2021 is also on means there is a lot more betting interest than usual.
 This means better offers and incentives are available that can add value to your wagers.
 You don’t need to search around for the best deals however as we have done that work for you below.
 You can also find event info, format and history on this page.

 About Copa America

 In order to understand what the Copa America is it’s helpful to look back at the tournament’s name prior to 1975 when it was known as the Campeonato Sudamericano de Fútbol, or the South American Football Championship.

 It is the responsibility of the Confederación Sudamericana de Fútbol, or the South American Football Confederation, which is known by the acronym CONMEBOL, and involves the various national sides that come under the jurisdiction of the governing body for football in South America playing against each other in their own continent specific competition.